New Orleans Outlet Malls

 Smaller shopping centers do exist much closer to New Orleans: New Orleans Shopping Center is on Poydras Street, near the Superdome.
 Shops at Trois Rues are on Chartres Street.
 Canal Place Mall is located on Canal Street in the French Quarter.
 Lastly, there's Lakeside Shopping Center in Metairie, about six miles outside of New Orleans.
 Most of these are upscale malls, catering to more expensive tastes in fashion and food and not your typical outlet mall fare.

-After a day at the mall, think of something local that's fun and exciting to cap off the day, like the Entergy IMAX Theatre, or a night of dinner, music and dancing in the French Quarter.
+After a day at the mall, think of something local that's fun and exciting to cap off the day, like the Entergy Imax Theatre, or a night of dinner, music and dancing in the French Quarter.
 This would be a good excuse to show off that new outfit or that nice warm jacket you just bought.
+Whatever activity or attraction you see, it will be a great time when going to all the vacations spots near New Orleans.